dymmond/monkay/docs/specials.md

 attribute and are cached.
 Functions get evaluated on every access and should care for caching in case it is required (for forwards the caching takes place in the main settings).

+## Temporary disable overwrite

+You can also use the `with_...` functions with None.
+This disables the overwrite for the scope.
+It is used in set_instance when applying extensions.